Society Pass Inc (Nasdaq: SOPA) Awarded The 2023 APEA Fast Enterprise Award For E-Commerce Category

+(MENAFN- ACN NewsWire) Society Pass Inc (Nasdaq: SOPA) Awarded the 2023 APEA Fast Enterprise Award for E-Commerce Category

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Nov.
-01, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Society Pass Incorporated ("SoPa”) (Nasdaq: SOPA) , Southeast Asia's (SEA) next-generation, data-driven, loyalty, fintech and e-commerce ecosystem, announces that it received the Enterprise Asia's 2023“Fast Enterprise Award for E-Commerce” award.
+SINGAPORE, Nov 1, 2023 - (ACN Newswire) - Society Pass Incorporated ("SoPa”) (Nasdaq: SOPA), Southeast Asia's (SEA) next-generation, data-driven, loyalty, fintech and e-commerce ecosystem, announces that it received the Enterprise Asia's 2023“Fast Enterprise Award for E-Commerce” award.
 The Asia Pacific Enterprise Awards (APEA) ceremony was held on 05 October 2023 at the Log Hotel in Ho Chi Minh City, Vietnam.

 Through the prestigious APEA programme, Enterprise Asia recognizes entrepreneurial excellence throughout the Asia Pacific region.
 APEA aims to band leading entrepreneurs and organizations across Asia to spur greater innovation, fair practices and growth in entrepreneurship, creating a successful entrepreneurial ecosystem which will then shape Asia to sustainable economic and social growth.
 APEA honors business leaders and organizations who have shown outstanding performance and tenacity in developing successful businesses, whilst not neglecting the social responsibilities that come with leadership.